Tag: college

 Congratulations, 2017 college graduates! [and high school graduates and all the other graduates but this post is specifically for college grads] It’s been a long journey for all of you, and I know you just want to rest, and you might already have a dozen people lined up to give you advice.
 But if you don’t, here’s mine:

 1. Take a f^cking break.
-You probably gained 15 pounds since you turned 18 because you’ve been sitting on your ass writing shitty papers and teaching yourself advanced math for the past 4+ years.
+You’re probably exhausted from running on fumes writing shitty papers and teaching yourself advanced math for the past 4+ years.
 Get outside and remember the smell of strawberries, Mr. Frodo.

 2. Get a student job.
 Not a career job, not a job that requires 3 years of experience (which you won’t have) and willingness to stay at the company for at least one year (you won’t have this either).
 NO. Get a college student job.
 Like a barista or a waitress or take a job with a temp agency.
 Anything temporary that you don’t have to make a lasting commitment to because…